PudreteDiablo/memorycard.js/README.md

 <br/><br/>

 ## Methods
+The next methods can be used once you set configuration.
+Once you call one of these methods that requires *MemoryCard* data, the card file will be loaded and you will not able to change configuration.

 ### write( )
 Writes the data in a slot of the *MemoryCard*.
 This method will overwrite the entire slot if is already in use.
 If you only want to save a little change like new "coins" amount, you maybe want to use [save( )](#save) method instead.